 - Restlessness if under-exercised

-Most Boxers need at least one to two hours of combined exercise and play each day.
+Most Boxers need 60–120 minutes of combined exercise and play daily.

 Playfulness and Youthful Behavior